haformer/haformer/README.md

 # HAformer

-This repo is the official code of **HAformer: Improving Binary Code Similarity Detection with Hex Machine Code and Assembly Code Fusion**.
+This repo is the official code of **HAformer: Semantic fusion of hex machine code and assembly code for cross-architecture binary vulnerability detection**.

 ## Get Started
 ### Requirements